 Alerts and monitoring overview

-Ivanti® Endpoint Manager powered by Landesk alerting and monitoring give you immediate notice of hardware, software, and application events on the devices you manage.
+Ivanti® Endpoint Manager alerting and monitoring give you immediate notice of hardware, software, and application events on the devices you manage.
 When events occur that indicate a need for action or a potential problem, alerts initiate solutions by logging the event, sending an e-mail message, running an application, or powering off the device.

 The following general types of monitoring are available in Endpoint Manager: